 The hubby and I have been making a concerted effort to make our yard a more welcoming place for the birds in the area.
-I wrote about the bird feeders we have put up for the blue jays and woodpeckers.
-Next we have set about installing birdhouses and a feeder for the bluebirds that will be arriving soon.
+You can read about the bird feeders we have put up for the blue jays and woodpeckers.
+Next we have set about installing birdhouses and a feeder for the bluebirds that come here for the spring and summer.
 I really enjoy seeing those bright flashes of blue fly by; I know that when I see the bluebirds that spring can’t be far behind.
-I will share with you what we bought which will help you attract bluebirds to your yard.
+Now I will share with you what we bought which will help you attract bluebirds to your yard.

 How to Attract Bluebirds to Your Yard